189 new coronavirus cases in Nebraska

 DHHS said that 148,039 people have been tested and 130,431 of them came back negative.

-Below are COVID-19 cases in Nebraska counties as reported by John Hopkins.
+Below are COVID-19 cases in Nebraska counties as reported by DHHS and local health departments.